RangerCode97/aws-cloud-portfolio/README.md

 # aws-cloud-portfolio

 This repository contains a production-style AWS environment deployed using Infrastructure as Code (IaC).

 The goal of this project is to demonstrate how to design, deploy, and operate **secure private workloads** in AWS using real-world architectural and security patterns.

-This environment is intentionally designed to mirror how backend systems are deployed in production: private by default, tightly controlled administrative access, auditable changes, and clean teardown.
+The environment mirrors production backend design principles: private by default, tightly controlled administrative access, auditable changes, and clean teardown.

 ---